AARP Eye Center

 We’ve been working with state lawmakers across the country to improve retirement savings options for workers.
 Hawai’i passed an AARP-backed state-run savings program earlier this year, and Pennsylvania lawmakers are considering a similar bill.
-Once the plans in Delaware and Hawai’i are launched, 16 states will have state-facilitated retirement savings programs.
+Including Delaware and Hawai'i, 16 states have approved state-facilitated retirement savings programs.

 Read about Delaware EARNS, and learn more about planning for retirement.